-Back in July 2020 we told you about the Fertilizer Recommendation Support Tool (FRST), a firstlbflltslkind online national database of soil test data and a decision

-This April, the team released the FRST decision aid online to the public.
+The Fertilizer Recommendation Support Tool (FRST) is a first-of-its-kind online national database of soil test data and a decision support tool for fertilizer recommendations.
+A group of scientists conceived of FRST in 2018 to address the need to bring soil fertility data online on a national scale to bridge the gaps among differing fertilizer recommendations from state to state and to preserve historical soil test data over time.
+Earlier this year, the FRST decision aid became available online to the public.
 Available at https://frst.scinet.usda.gov/Tool, it consists of an interactive map and soil test correlation and calibration data for phosphorus (P) and potassium (K) trials from 21 crops in 40 states and Puerto Rico.
 The tool allows users to select nutrient, crop, location, soil series, and year and provides the critical P and K soil test value, the test level above which a yield increase is not expected with addition of fertilizer, as an output.

-Interpreting and Supplementing State Specific Fertilizer Guidelines
+Interpreting and Supplementing State-Specific Fertilizer Guidelines

-The tool can help users interpret and supplement state pecific fertilizer guidelines.
+The tool can help users interpret and supplement state-specific fertilizer guidelines.
 For farmers and researchers working in multiple states, the same soil test value can elicit different recommendations on each side of the state line.
-"Because of the way [states] developed different models and different philosophies, the recommendations can be very different," explains team member Deanna Osmond, a soil scientist and extension specialist at North Carolina State University and an ASA and SSSA member.
+"Because of the way [states] developed different models and different philosophies, the recommendations can be very different," explains team member Deanna Osmond, a soil scientist and extension specialist at North Carolina State University.

 To put together the tool, one of the team's first tasks was to establish a minimum dataset, a threshold of requirements that data needed to clear to be included in the database.
-"We developed a set of guidelines for doing soil test correlation and calibration trials," explains team leader Nathan Slaton, the Assistant Director of the Arkansas Agricultural Experiment Station.
-Correlation studies identify when nutrient concentrations in the soil reach a critical level past which a significant yield increase from fertilization is unlikely to be observed, while calibration studies identify how much fertilizer is needed in the ranges under that threshold.
+"We developed a set of guidelines for doing soil test correlation and calibration trials," explains team leader Nathan Slaton, a CCA and the Assistant Director of the Arkansas Agricultural Experiment Station.
+Correlation studies identify when nutrient concentrations in the soil reach a critical level past which a significant yield increase from fertilization is unlikely to be observed while calibration studies identify how much fertilizer is needed in the ranges under that threshold.

-The FRST team divided the guidelines they created into two categories: "One is recommended, one is required, and then we also propose guidelines for researchers to use when they establish these trials that would enhance the utility," says Slaton, who is a CCA and a member of all three Societies.
+The FRST team divided the guidelines they created into two categories: "One is recommended, one is required, and then we also propose guidelines for researchers to use when they establish these trials that would enhance the utility," Slaton says.

 Developing the minimum dataset was a crucial, and lengthy, step in creating FRST.
-"I felt after our first meeting, 'Maybe we'll have to meet three times," laughs John Spargo, the Director of the Agricultural Analytical Services Lab at Penn State and an ASA and SSSA member.
+"I felt after our first meeting, 'Maybe we'll have to meet three times,'" laughs John Spargo, the Director of the Agricultural Analytical Services Lab at Penn State.
 "And [we met] monthly for at least a year and a half."
 Though one of the project's "biggest pain points," the effort "ended up being very successful," Osmond says.

-In addition to providing unbiased and data driven fertilizer recommendations, FRST serves as an archive of historical soil test data at risk of being lost as researchers retire and paper files are discarded.
+In addition to providing unbiased and data-driven fertilizer recommendations, FRST serves as an archive of historical soil test data at risk of being lost as researchers retire and paper files are discarded.
 "Archiving the data was really important for us, so that we didn't lose all that information," Slaton says.